Chevy Chase: 2015–present

 In 2015, Chase reprised his role as Clark Griswold in the fifth Vacation installment, titled Vacation.
-Unlike the previous four films in which Clark is the main protagonist, he only has a brief though pivotal cameo appearance.
+Unlike the previous four films, in which Clark is the main protagonist, he has only a brief, though pivotal, appearance.
 In spite of largely negative critical reception, the film proved to be a financial success, grossing over $107 million worldwide.

-In 2019, Chase was in the Netflix movie The Last Laugh where he starred alongside Richard Dreyfuss.
+In 2019, Chase appeared in the Netflix movie The Last Laugh, which starred Richard Dreyfuss.
 In 2024, he starred in the film The Christmas Letter with Randy Quaid and Brian Doyle-Murray.

+In 2025, Chase was excluded from a role at the Saturday Night Live 50th Anniversary Special, leaving him melancholy.
+Chase said: "I expected that I would've been on the stage too with all the other actors.
+When Garrett [Morris] and Laraine [Newman] went on the stage there, I was curious as to why I didn't.
+No one asked me to.
+Why was I left aside?"

+He was the subject of the 2026 CNN documentary, I'm Chevy Chase and You're Not.